 Just a few years ago no-one had heard of Google.
 We were all searching with Altavista, Excite and Inktomi (through Yahoo).
 Searching the web was a difficult process.
 Search engines were incaccurate, they had very small databases and it was difficult to know which results were actually relevant.
 The big search engines had turned away from searching and were concentrating on their huge portals, with news, horoscopes and TV listings.
 It was accepted that the difficulties in searching the web were something you had to put up with.

-It was in December 1999 that Sergey Brin and Lawrence Page published their document 'The Anatomy of a Large-Scale Hypertextual Web Search Engine' that everything began to change.
+It was in December 1999 that Sergey Brin and Lawrence Page published their paper 'The Anatomy of a Large-Scale Hypertextual Web Search Engine' that everything began to change.
 This document showed the workings of their new project, a search engine called Google, which at that time, held data on 26 million web pages.
 Over the 2 years since then, Google has changed the webbeyond recognition.

 Finally, there is a search engine which is fast, powerful, accurate and has an enormous database.
 Today, Google holds over 2 billion pages in its index, the largest search engine ever.
 Results are accurate and, using Google's 'Page Rank' technology, and the masterful idea of showing a snippet of the site's text containing the search term instead of the META description, the user can easily see which ones are relevant.
 Google's huge cache of every page in its index has made 'Error 404 - Not Found' from listings a thing of the past and the total lack of large images on the site means it is one of the quickest sites to load on the web, even when showing 100 results per page.
 Now, Google offers web search, image search, directory search (based on the Open Directory), Directory Search (with the world's biggest Usenet archive) and catalogs search (mail order catalogs online).